 2.1.
 GOAL: The Agency seeks a qualified and responsible Program Administrator to provide comprehensive Program Administration services.
-The Program Administrator will support the Agency with the administration of the Illinois Solar for All Program for the procurement of RECs from new photovoltaic systems for income eligible households and in income-eligible communities across the State of Illinois.
+The Program Administrator will support the Agency with the administration of the Adjustable Block Program for the procurement of RECs from new photovoltaic distributed generation systems and from new photovoltaic community renewable generation projects (colloquially known as "community solar").

-The Illinois Power Agency is an independent state agency tasked with a variety of Illinois Renewable Portfolio Standard ("RPS") implementation activities, including administering the Illinois Solar for All Program.
+The Illinois Power Agency is an independent state agency tasked with a variety of Illinois Renewable Portfolio Standard ("RPS") implementation activities, including administering the Adjustable Block Program.
 By law, the Agency works directly with five separate consultants across the full scope of its activities (ABP Program Administrator, ILSFA Program Administrator, ILSFA Evaluator, Procurement Administrator, Procurement Planning Consultant), as well as select subcontractors to those consultants.

 The Agency's vision is to provide a clean, reliable, equitable, and cost-effective energy future for residents and businesses across Illinois.
-The Illinois Solar for All program is key to that vision as a major vehicle for ensuring an equitable transition to clean energy.
-The Program Administrator will be expected to uphold the high standards of the Agency and ensure that the program successfully meets not only quantitative goals, but qualitative goals of professional and efficient program operation, positive experiences for customers and businesses, and adherence to equity, diversity, and labor standards.
+The Adjustable Block Program is a key component of that vision as it is the program the Agency administers that directly impacts the most residents and businesses of the state.
+The Program Administrator will be expected to uphold the high standards of the Agency and ensure that the program successfully meets not only quantitative goals (e.g., filling block capacity) but qualitative goals of high-quality work products, positive experiences for customers and businesses, and adherence to equity, diversity, and labor standards.

-As a client, the IPA is very hands-on, as Agency leadership cares deeply about the quality and professionalism of any program-related work and wants to ensure that choices related to program operation reflect Agency values and priorities.
+As a client, the IPA is very hands-on, as Agency leadership cares deeply about the quality and professionalism of any program-related work and ensuring that choices made reflect Agency values and priorities.
 This approach includes daily email conversations on key topics, weekly scheduled calls (with multiple additional weekly, biweekly, or ad hoc calls), and extended review periods for key program documents and communications.
 The IPA can be a demanding client, but largely because of its deep commitment to ensuring high quality work.

-The Agency's foremost concerns with respect to program administration are, first, ensuring that programs are administered with the utmost integrity and to the highest ethical standards, and second, ensuring that the programs provide positive experiences for the Illinois residents and businesses whose funding make those programs possible.
+With respect to program administration, the Agency's foremost concerns are, first, ensuring that programs are administered with the utmost integrity and to the highest ethical standards, and next, ensuring that the programs it administers serve to provide positive experiences for the Illinois residents and businesses whose funding make those programs possible.
 With new provisions in Illinois law providing requirements for diversity, equity, and robust labor standards, the IPA wishes to underscore that how the clean energy market grows in Illinois is just as important-if not more important-as ensuring that the clean energy economy grows at expected rates.
 Meeting both the letter and the spirit of these important new requirements is central to how the Agency will evaluate the success of program administration.
-In addition, with increased public support now authorized for the Illinois Solar for All Program (with utility support for ILSFA increased from approximately \$11 million to \$50 million per year through Public Act 102-0662), the Agency expects increased public attention and interest in this program.
+In addition, with increased public support now authorized for the Adjustable Block Program (as overall RPS budgets have expanded to approximately two and a half times greater than prior budgets), the Agency expects that additional attention and interest will now be focused on those programs.
 Meeting that new interest through providing useful pathways for public engagement (websites, program materials, analyses, etc.) will be of heightened importance as the program expands over the coming years.